The Cure for the Great Resignation

 What if organizational life provided a container for learning how to positively nurture, challenge, and support one another, with no individual or group being diminished in the process?

-We are all being called to step into our highest potential, at work and in life.
-And we will need to re-think the work experience so that it supports realizing that individual and collective potential including holding ourselves accountable for how we choose to show up: our intentions, our behavior and our impact, and asking leaders to play a major role in co-creating a work environment that helps to elevate the human spirit in all its aspects.
+We are all being called to step into our highest potential, as our our organizations.
+And we will need to re-imagine the work experience so that it supports both the individual and collective potential for all stakeholders. including holding ourselves accountable for how we choose to show up: our intentions, our behavior and our impact, and asking leaders to play a major role in co-creating a work environment that helps to elevate the human spirit in all its aspects.
 With a new vision, we can then again hope to move from surviving to thriving, a state where in our unending striving for bigger and better results, we can ensure that "all boats rise."